 Healthcare teams can combine medical internet of things (IoT) devices and AI to record and analyze patients’ vitals and scans (x-rays, MRIs, etc.) in order to provide care or treatment suggestions.
 While the technology is not quite ready, eventually AI will offer more at-home health solutions and may even allow surgeons to perform in-home surgeries via robot.

 For administrative tasks, AI can improve patient portals and optimize billing procedures, automatically sending invoices, appointment reminders, and insurance requests.
+Expert systems might even be able to emulate doctors’ expertise for prescription recommendations and similar tasks.

 Astute: Astute gathers real-time data and combines it with information from customer surveys to provide insights to patient experience and how you can improve it.
 It also provides conversational chatbots that allow you to improve your patient portal and assist customers 24/7.
 Using Astute, you can reduce some of the strain on your administrative staff, automating tedious processes like billing, emailing appointment reminders, and processing insurance claims.
 The software can read and interpret relevant documents, so your staff doesn’t have to.